RunestoneInteractive/httlads/_sources/WorldFacts/exploratory_data_analysis.rst

 .. image:: Figures/visualization_1.png

+The code above explains every step in detail on how to make a chart, creating a mark that returns the new chart to adding encoding.
+However, There is also a shortcut to what we did above.
+We can write that code into a single line because once we create a mark, we can start to add the encoidng right away.
-We can shortcut a lot of what we did above into a single line, because once we have created a mark, there is really nothing more to do with it besides to add the encoding.
-Because the methods are all cleverly designed to return the proper object, we can string all of the calls above into a single line.
+All of the other methods are designed to return the proper object, therefore, we can write all of the calls above into a single line.
 We also do not need to explicitly call "display", because Altair returns an object that the Jupyter environment knows how to display automatically.

 .. code:: python3